FFFSTANZA/FoloCharge/PHASE3_COMPLETION.md

 ## Status: ✅ COMPLETE

-All Phase 3 requirements have been successfully implemented and integrated into FoloCharge.
+All Phase 3 requirements have been successfully implemented and integrated into Folonite DMS.

 ## What Was Built